 - Parking: the amount of time expected for drivers to park in a lot, parking deck, or loading zone

-If you haven’t caught on to the trend, time has the biggest impact on your costs.
-To get a better understanding on the true cost of last mile deliveries, you’ll want to breakdown how your operation allocates its time to learn where you’re succeeding and where there’s room to improve
+If you haven’t caught on to the trend, time has the most significant impact on your costs.
+To get a better understanding of the true cost of last-mile deliveries, you’ll want to break down how your operation allocates its time to learn where you’re succeeding and where there’s room to improve

 Not sure where to start?
 Take a look at this last mile cost breakdown calculated by economist, Andrew Bitby.
 Based on his research and calculation, you can assume that somewhere between 33% to 66% of delivery costs lie in the time spent at the customer’s location.